My PC is slow, so what should I do?

 4) Use ReadyBoost to improve performance

-ReadyBoost is a Windows feature that improves system performance by using additional RAM in the form of a removable storage device such as a USB flash drive or SD memory card.
+ReadyBoost is a feature of Windows which helps improve system performance by using additional RAM in the form of a removable storage device such as a USB stick or SD memory card.

 Here are the steps to follow to use ReadyBoost: